 Change your concept of “web design” to one that considers it to be an evolving thing tied to strategy, and changing often, but in small ways, based on hard data.
 Change your budgetary planning to a flat fee, monthly model based on clear priorities, instead of a large outlay of cash every few years.
 Enjoy not having to worry about scope creep or spending more than you have.
 Change from thinking of a website as an object that exists in a certain form, to thinking of it as an experience that exists in constantly shifting and ever changing forms, depending on device and context, and adapting itself to the needs of your audience in real time.

 Change is inevitable.
 The hallmark of success in evolution is changing along with the environment to improve the odds of survival.
-As the environment in which people experience your website changes, as people themselves change, as your organization changes, your thinking about how to best let your site grow to meet these changing needs must also evolve.
+As the environment in which people experience your website changes, as people themselves change, as your organization changes … so must your thinking about how to best let your site grow to meet these changing needs evolve.